ceticamarco/dc/README.md

 By default, dc supports a wide range of arithmetical, trigonometrical and numeric functions.
 Its capabilities can be further extended by writing user-defined programs using the embedded, turing-complete, macro system.

 **dc** reads from the standard input, but it can also work with text files using the `-f` flag.
-Futhermore, you can decide to evaluate an expression without opening the REPL by using the `-e` flag.
+Furthermore, you can decide to evaluate an expression without opening the REPL by using the `-e` flag.

 Operands are pushed onto the stack following the LIFO policy; operators, on the other hand, pop one or more values from the stack and push back the result.
-By default **dc** is very quiet, in order to inquiry the stack you need to use one of the supported options(see below).
+By default, **dc** is very quiet, in order to inquiry the stack you need to use one of the supported options(see below).

 `dc` can be invoked with the following command line options: